mronkko/matrixpls/README.md

 R CMD INSTALL matrixpls_*.tar.gz
 ```

-You may need to install development versions of Lavaan and SimSem to run the development verison of
+You may need to install development versions of Lavaan and simsem to run the development version of
 matrixpls

 ```